 - No penalty APR

-The USAA Rewards™ Visa Signature® Credit Card offers 2X points whenever you’re dining out or buying gas.
+The USAA Rewards™ Visa Signature® Card offers 2X points whenever you’re using this card for dining out or buying gas.
 1X point for every dollar spent on all other purchases with no limit on the amount of points you can earn.
 This card offers more flexibility in how you can use those rewards than the MILITARY STAR card.
-Redeem your points for airline travel rewards, for available merchandise and gift card reward, cash reward credited to your account or deposited to your USAA savings or checking account, or donate to a participating charity or toward the purchase of a cruise ticket.
+Redeem your points for airline travel rewards, for available merchandise and gift card reward, cash reward credited to your account or deposited to your USAA savings or checking account, donate to a participating charity or toward the purchase of a cruise ticket.
 Redemption values vary based on how and on what you redeem your points for.

 You need to be a member of USAA to be considered for this card, currently USAA membership is open to U.S. military active duty, Guard or Reserve, a veteran, an eligible family member, or a cadet or midshipman.
 Please note, membership in USAA does not guarantee approval of this card or any other product, you still need to go through the application process for the specific product you are interested in.

 One potential pitfall to watch out for is the higher range of the Annual Percentage Rate (APR).
 This card comes with a variable Annual Percentage Rate (APR) for purchases, balance transfers and cash advances ranging from 9.90% to 25.90%, based on your creditworthiness and other factors.
 This APR will vary with the market based on the Prime Rate.

 - 2X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide

 - Eligible new Cardmembers earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s $750 toward travel when you redeem through Chase Ultimate Rewards®

 - No foreign transaction fees